fulmotalkseries-donotusethis/leadership-notes-and-talks/README.md

 Welcome!
 This repository serves as an extended content hub and deep-dive resource for my professional work, executive insights, research, and the **Fulmo Talk Series**.

 I found that I was repeatedly running into character limits on LinkedIn.
 So, I created this GitHub repo.

 This repository and its links will point to my leadership experience, various notes collected over the years, and links to talks I have given or hosted.

 Social platforms like LinkedIn are great for quick updates, but complex ideas require space.
 In linked resources, you will find full-length essays, talk outlines, book summaries, research notes, and supporting code—free from character limits.
 Please note that this is an evolving project.

+Please note that this repo was created in Aug 2026, and may not be updated afterwards.
+So, all of this information is current as of Aug 2026 only.

 ---